(Photo credit: ABC News)

 On 14 November, US occupation troops in Syria looted a new batch of the country’s oil from the al-Jazira region, in coordination with their Kurdish proxy militia, the Syrian Democratic Forces (SDF).

-“The American occupation forces took out a new batch of stolen Syrian oil, in 76 tankers, to their bases in northern Iraq, through the illegal Mahmudiyah crossing,” local sources told Syrian media.
+“The American occupation forces took out a new batch of stolen Syrian oil, in 76 tankers, to their bases in northern Iraq, through the illegal Mahmoudiya crossing,” local sources told Syrian media.

 Just one day before, US forces also looted large quantities of wheat and oil from different areas of the country and transported them into Iraq, using 94 trucks.